 Newspaper of General Circulation.
-A newspaper of general circulation means a newspaper published at least on a weekly basis and printed in the language most commonly spoken in the area within which it circulates, but does not include a newspaper intended primarily for members of a particular professional or occupational group, a newspaper whose primary function is to carry legal notices, or a newspaper that is given away primarily to distribute advertising.
+Newspaper of general circulation means a newspaper published at least on a weekly basis and printed in the language most commonly spoken in the area within which it circulates, but does not include a newspaper intended primarily for members of a particular professional or occupational group, a newspaper whose primary function is to carry legal notices, or a newspaper that is given away primarily to distribute advertising.

-Non-Conforming Lot, Structure, Use of Land, Use of Land and Structure, etc. See Section 2.3.
+Nonconforming Lot, Structure, Use of Land, Use of Land and Structure.
+(See Section 2.3).